New suicide attempt linked to USS George Washington, family says

 NewsNation agreed not to identify the sailor’s mother for privacy reasons.

-The Navy told NewsNation on Thursday it hadn’t received any reports of an attempted suicide.
+The Navy told NewsNation on Thursday it hadn’t received any reports of attempted suicide.

 The aircraft carrier, which is docked and undergoing major maintenance, is connected with a series of deaths — four of them suicides — according to the Navy, with three sailors taking their lives within a week last month.